absinthe0223/OMALab-Employee-Manual/annual-agreements/2017/2017-sales-compensation-plan.md

 Individual territory and account coverage will be agreed upon between you and your manager and outlined in your individual sales compensation letter.
 Account, Territory Assignments, and other factors may be modified at any time by the executive compensation committee, the CEO, or the VP of Sales.

-When you exceed your AGRT and ANRT, you will be paid 120% of your commission rate on the excess above the ANRT.
+When you exceed your AGRT and ANRT contract values, you will be paid **120%** of your commission rate on the excess above the ANRT.

+The accelerator for achieving quota will only be paid on the remainder of the sales plan term.

 For the purposes of planning, you will be expected to "hit" quarterly revenue targets as a percentage of your Annual targets.
 Unless defined in your compensation letter, the following quarterly targets apply: